kaist-ina/BWA-MEME/README.md

 <img src="images/DALL·E_logo_bwa.png" width="30%"  style="margin-left: auto; margin-right: auto; display: block;" />
 </div>

-- BWA-MEME produces **identical SAM output with BWA-MEM2** (or original **bwa mem 0.7.17**).
+- BWA-MEME generates **the same SAM output** as **BWA-MEM2** and the original **bwa mem** 0.7.17.
-- Only uses CPU to achieve **1.4x higher alignment throughput**, does not use special hardware.
+- BWA-MEME is optimized for CPU usage, achieving up to **1.4x higher** alignment throughput, No specialized hardware is required.
-- Seeding throughput of BWA-MEME is up to **3.32x** higher than BWA-MEM2.
+- The seeding throughput of BWA-MEME is up to **3.32x faster** than BWA-MEM2.
-- BWA-MEME also provides feature to accomodate various memory size in servers (38GB ~ 128GB).
+- BWA-MEME can adapt to a wide range of server memory sizes, from 38GB to 128GB.

 Contact: [Youngmok Jung](https://quito418.github.io/quito418/), Dongsu Han
 Email: tom418@kaist.ac.kr, dhan.ee@kaist.ac.kr